Chard branch line: Branch from Taunton

 Even while the line to the L&SWR was being built, there was great enthusiasm for another line, to the county town, through Ilminster, considered to be in need of a railway connection.
 The connection to the LSWR had been foremost because of its closeness, but the L&SWR did not offer convenient connection to the manufacturing areas of the Midlands and the North-West.

 The Chard and Taunton Railway got parliamentary authority to build its line in the Chard and Taunton Railway Act 1861 (24 & 25 Vict. c. ccxliii) of 6 August 1861.
 It was to build a 15+1/2 mi line as a first stage to connecting the Bristol and English Channels.

 The Bristol and Exeter Railway was anxious to keep the L&SWR well away from Taunton and therefore made friendly overtures.
 However the company was unable to raise the money required.
-It was dissolved by an Act of 1863 obtained by the B&ER, by which the B&ER was authorised to build the line, and to close the Chard Canal and to sell the land it owned that was not required.
+It was dissolved by the Bristol and Exeter Railway Act 1863 (26 & 27 Vict. c. lx), by which the B&ER was authorised to build the line, and to close the Chard Canal and to sell the land it owned that was not required.

 The B&ER built a broad gauge single-track line from Creech Junction on its main line (a little west of the later Creech St Michael Halt), 2+1/2 mi east of Taunton to a station at Chard.
 The line was 12 mi 61 chain long, and opened on 11 September 1866 to passengers, goods traffic being made ready in March 1867.
 Stations were built at Hatch, Ilminster and Chard.

 The Chard Joint Station was located at the northern end of Victoria Road, on the site of the earlier canal basin.
 The L&SWR had extended its line to the B&ER station by simply connecting to the horse tramway to the canal basin.
 It presented it for approval to the Board of Trade inspector on the same day as the much longer B&ER branch was inspected, but it was rejected, and the L&SWR had to upgrade it for passenger operation, opening the line on 26 November 1866.